Israel punishes officers in death of Palestinian-American

 Assad said he’s always afraid when he returns to Jiljilya because the Israelis who operate the checkpoints are rude and disrespectful.
 He said he was once detained for four hours on the way to his grandmother’s funeral.
 The troops laugh at his American citizenship, he said.

-“Every time we got stopped Dad would say ‘whatever they ask for, give it to them.
-Just be calm.’
-Plenty of times we got pulled over and I never saw him fight,” Hane Assad said.
+“Every time we got stopped, Dad would say, ‘Whatever they ask for, give it to them.
+Just be calm,’” Hane Assad said.
 “I can’t believe they did that to my dad.
 Almost an 80-year-old man.
 All the soldiers there couldn’t handle him?
 This is uncalled for.
 You don’t treat no elderly person like that.”

 Associated Press writer Todd Richmond in Madison, Wisconsin, contributed to this report.